1928 Epsom by-election: Candidates

 The Epsom Unionist Association chose 41-year-old Comdr.
 Archibald Southby as their candidate to defend the seat.
 He served in the Royal Navy and, in the period following the First World War, took part in the demilitarisation of Heligoland.

 The Epsom Constituency Labour Party selected Helen Keynes as their candidate to challenge for the seat.
 She was a member of the Fabian Society.

 The Epsom Liberal Association, who had not put forward a candidate since the General election of January 1910, intervened with Samuel Parnell Kerr as their candidate.
 He had twice contested the neighbouring seat of Guildford, coming second in 1923 and third in 1924.
 He had been Private Secretary to the leading Liberal, Sir Herbert Samuel and the Insurance Commission.
 He was a Barrister.

-Campaign

-Polling Day was set for 4 July 1928.

 Result

 The Unionists held the seat, but the feature of the result was the Liberals pushing Labour into third place.

 Aftermath

 Southby held the seat at the following General Election, against a further challenge from Parnell Kerr, who managed a swing of 1.9% to the Liberals.
 Keynes did not fight the seat, contesting Horsham and Worthing instead and finishing third.

 The result at the following General Election;